 - What it is: Founded in 1967, the Sandler Selling System views sales as a dance between buyers and sellers.
 In this methodology, salespeople will act not as reps but as trusted consultants who can advise on the best purchasing decision.

 - How it works: This methodology focuses on building and sustaining sales relationships.
 Initially, a salesperson will do deep discovery in order to qualify buyers; once a lead is considered qualified, the salesperson will then “take the lead” to set expectations and move the deal forward, all while maintaining open lines of communication.

 - Who should use it: Like many of the other more consultative selling methodologies, the Sandler System will work best for businesses with more complicated products and whose buyers will benefit from the additional investment in the buyer-seller relationship.

 Value Selling Framework

 - What it is: The Value Selling Framework works to ensure salespeople can meet quota by spending their valuable time engaging with qualified leads.
-The Value Selling Framework also emphasizes selling the value a product provides over the features or services themselves.
+The Value Selling Framework also emphasises selling the value a product provides over the features or services themselves.

 - How it works: With the Value Selling Framework, reps should work quickly to qualify buyers and generate high-value pipeline.
 Once salespeople engage with buyers, they will then focus on conveying the value of a product or solution in order to develop a deal that benefits all parties involved.

-- Who should use it: The Value Selling Framework can be tailored to many industries, buyer personas, and even roles within a company — in fact, it is possible for an entire organization to adopt this value-first methodology.
+- Who should use it: The Value Selling Framework can be tailored to many industries, buyer personas, and even roles within a company – in fact, it is possible for an entire organisation to adopt this value-first methodology.

 Which Sales Methodology Is Best?